titogithub123/UFOs/README.md

 Anytime we can remvove friction for our end users to use the tools we build and compltete their relevent search inquiries, we are helping them enjoy a smooth experience that will keep them coming back for more.

+In addition, one other search criteria field we could have added to the options was one for duration.
+As there are different duration lengths, some folks might have found it intriguing to be able to sort the data by how long the distinct duration for the sightings actually were.

+Lastly, another recommendation I would suggest for futher development of this website would be to add images of some of the vessels people say they have seen in the sky to give researchers a better of understanding of exaclty what it is folks are seeing in the nighttime sky.